radiantlogic-v8/documentation-eoc/documentation/environments/environment-details/endpoints-overview.md

 ## LDAPS

-The **LDAPS** endpoint provides access to the fid through LDAPS protocol.
+The **LDAPS** endpoint provides access to RadiantOne through LDAPS protocol.

 The LDAPS is disabled by default, and can be enabled by using toggle button.